aabouqas42/lib42/README.md

 	get_next_line_bonus.c
 	get_next_line_utils_bonus.c
 	ft_unsigned.c
-# Print
+# print
-## 1 - we edited printf function and give it new name print like most functions in other languages
+## 1 - We edited printf function and give it new name print like most functions in other languages
-## 2 - now it support write to any descriptor
-## 	that means you can write to a file with text you formated
+## 2 - Now it support write to any file descriptor that means you can write to a file with text you formated
-## 3 - we changed % with $ like bash variable
+## 3 - We changed % with $ like bash variable
-## 4 - this function is very fast than printf because this function doesn't buffering
+## 4 - This function is very fast than printf because this function doesn't buffering